danizen/confsecrets/README.md

     CONFSECRETS_SALT = b'89982hto'
-    CONFSECRETS_KEY = 'This is not an example' CONFSECRETS_VAULT = os.path.join(BASE_DIR, 'vault.json')
+    CONFSECRETS_KEY = 'This is not an example' CONFSECRETS_VAULT = os.path.join(BASE_DIR, 'vault.yaml')

 This initializes the default vault during configuration freeze.
 Otherwise, the default vault's configuration is controlled by the environment variables.

-This is secure as long as the vault file are not stored in git, and then it becomes obfuscation.
-It is best when both the passphrase from which a key is derived is also outside of git.
+This is secure as long as the vault file is not stored in git, and then it becomes obfuscation.
+Alternatively, the vault file could be stored in the project, but the key is external to the git repository.

-Saving secrets becomes easy through a management command to populate the vault:
+Saving secrets becomes easy through a command-line/management command to populate the vault:

-  * `listsecrets` - lists the secrets stored in the vault, along with their value
+  * `list` - lists the secrets stored in the vault, along with their value
-  * `putsecret <name> [--value <value>]` - uses value if present, otherwise uses stdin
+  * `write <name> <value>` - uses value if present, otherwise uses stdin
-  * `getsecret <name>` - typical options, outputs the secret to the stdout
+  * `read <name>` - typical options, outputs the secret to the stdout
-  * `rmsecret <name>` - removes an encrypted value from the vault
+  * `rm <name>` - removes an encrypted value from the vault

 With the system configured, dealing with the vault becomes as easy as using Secret objects: